 Analysis shows this rule holds across a wide range of phenomena, from intensity of wars, solar flare activity, moon crater size, email address book size, and most importantly for our purposes here, business success, for example in the distribution of success in books sales, movie ticket sales, and venture capital returns.

-As a real-life example, in the six products we had at Smart Bear, it turned out just one of them generated 100x the revenue of all the others put together, and thus focussing on any priority other than the one product, was a waste of time.
+There are many real-life examples.
+In my own experiment, for the six products we had at Smart Bear, it turned out just one of them generated 10x the revenue of all the others put together, and thus focusing on any priority other than the one product, was a waste of time.
+37Signals found exactly the same equation, reducing their product line from at least seven to one, and even changing the name of their company to match that one product (Basecamp), cementing the decision.

 What this means, is that of all the columns in our rubric, probably only one or two matter.
 And so instead of a complex rubric, we should instead choose to maximize those few things, and ignore the rest.
 Not because we’re being lazy or dismissive, but because those few key dimensions are in fact so much more important than the rest, that we’re actually making a poorer decision by considering other dimensions even slightly.